 YouTube channel PauliosVids shows this video montage of Chesterfield from 1956 to 1980, compiled and narrated by George Martin.

-Andy Slack opens this video montage with a humorous mock imitation of the London Underground map, showing the Chesterfield locations to be visited.
+Andy Slack opens this video montage with a humorous mock imitation of the London Underground map, showing Chesterfield’s key locations.
 Most of the photos are from old family albums.

 Chesterfield In The 1920s